yi-jiayu/blog/content/posts/url-to-asn/index.md

 ;; MSG SIZE  rcvd: 406
 ```

-Turns out that it's also behind Akamai, and I was probably redirected to a closer edge node since I happened to be in India.
+Turns out that it's also behind Akamai, and I was probably served from a closer edge node since I happened to be in India.

 ## Final notes

 Besides the AS name, another hint about the infrastructure behind a website is the DNS name server.
-If we look at the full `dig` output for this site:
+Here's the full `dig` output for this site:

 ```console
 $ dig blog.jiayu.co